Development of Red Dead Redemption: Character development

 To cast the characters, the team held auditions; until actors were officially signed to the project, it was only known as an "untitled video game project", for secrecy.
 Rockstar hired Rod Edge as the full-time director to handle the game's performances, recorded using motion capture technology, with additional dialogue and sound effects recorded in a studio; the performance capture was recorded in Santa Monica, California.
-Actor Rob Wiethoff auditioned for the role of protagonist John Marston by folding laundry while reading his lines.
+Actors wore helmets with cameras to capture their facial expressions.
+Rob Wiethoff auditioned for the role of protagonist John Marston by folding laundry while reading his lines.
 He felt the audition was a waste of time, but received the role a few days later.
 He worked on the game for almost two years, with principal production lasting around six weeks.
 The first scene to be recorded was John meeting Nigel West Dickens.
 Recording would take place over a few weeks, before taking a break of a month or two.
 Wiethoff estimated around 12–15 scenes were recorded each day.
 The recording crew often referred to scenes from Grand Theft Auto IV during production; Wiethoff pretended to understand before eventually admitting he had not played the game.
 John was developed to be a nuanced character, as opposed to an explicit villain or hero, and a "family man".
 Carson said Marston "has a foot in both the old world and the world that was to come", and felt the character became interesting due to the combination of cynicism and realism.
 Wiethoff felt the early decisions in John's life were a direct result of his need for acceptance and he may not have been aware of his actions.
 John's physical appearance took "quite a while" for the team to achieve but they felt it allowed them to develop an emotional connection to the character.